BestTimesToVisit.com Logo

 safety

 Be aware of your surroundings, especially at night.
 Stick to well-lit and populated areas.
-Avoid displaying expensive jewelry or electronics, and be cautious of pickpockets in crowded places like markets.
+Avoid displaying expensive jewelry or electronics, and be cautious of scams, particularly near tourist attractions.

 culture